KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 33: veth2ed0387@if32: <...
 UP,LOWER_UP> ... master br-245ef6384978 state UP
       link/ether 62:6f:4c:77:19:4f brd ff:ff:ff:ff:ff:ff link-netnsid 3
 ```
-Notice the new bridge is created for the compose application, and two veth interfaces showing up for the two containers connected on that bridge.
+Notice the new bridge is created for the compose application, and two `veth` interfaces show up for the two containers connected on that bridge.

 | ![images/docker-compose-defined-bridge-network.png](images/docker-compose-defined-bridge-network.png) |
 | ----------------------------------------------------------------------------------------------------- |

 ## Other aspects of bridge networks:
-### No service discovery and no communication b/w different bridge networks:
+### No service discovery and no communication b/w "different" bridge networks:
 In case there are multiple docker networks on the same computer, containers from one network do not know about containers on the other network, nor can they talk to them.
 This is a good thing to have for security reasons.

+Here is how it is investigated:
 ```
 dockerhost ~]$ docker exec -it simpleweb_apache_1 /bin/sh